dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Its not a short-term phenomenon, its here to stay.
    1. A pathological phenomenon.
    1. Bitcoin is a social network.
 See Metcalfe's law.
 Basically Bitcoins adoption becomes self reinforcing and makes every future transaction more valuable.
+   1. A separation of state and money.
+   1. It is a store of value that can't be censored and is resistant to seizure.
+   1. Crypto Cocaine?
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.